canlab/CU-Boulder-Chronic-Back-Pain-Study/README.md

 # We are currently enrolling!
 If you are aged 21 - 70 and have had back pain for the past 3 or more months, you may be eligible.
+Read on!

 ## Background
 Recent research has dramatically changed our understanding of chronic pain.
 It has suggested that the brain plays a central role in chronic pain.